microsoft/scmsamples-EnterpriseAssetManagement/README.md

   - Dynamics 365 apps enabled
   - Power Apps Component Framework (PCF) enabled

-  To configure, sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com), then navigate to **Environments → New** and create or update an environment with both options enabled.
+  To configure, sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com), then navigate to **Environments** and either create a new environment or edit an existing one, ensuring both options are enabled.

 ### Licensing and security roles